Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 - This season, the Bulldogs have an ATS record of 8-5 in their 13 games as a favorite of 2.5 points or more.

-- Georgia's games this year have gone over the total in six out of 14 opportunities (42.9%).
+- Georgia's games this year have gone over the point total six times in 14 opportunities (42.9%).

-- Georgia is 8-5 against the spread and 12-1 overall this season when the team puts up more than 19.2 points.
+- Georgia is 8-5 against the spread and 12-1 overall this season when the team scores more than 19.2 points.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.